openhab/openhab-docs/configuration/persistence.md

 The data may be retrieved at a later time, for example to restore your system after startup, or to prepare graphs for display on a UI.

 openHAB persists Item states in a database, and most popular databases are supported.
-You may have more that one persistence add-on loaded, and each of these may be configured independently.
+You may have more than one persistence add-on loaded, and each of these may be configured independently.

 A complete list of supported persistence add-ons may be found in the [persistence]({{base}}/addons/persistence.html) section of the on-line openHAB documentation.

-## Persistence Add-on Configuration
+## Add-on Configuration

 Each persistence add-on you install will need to be configured.
 Please refer to the specific [on-line documentation]({{base}}/addons/persistence.html) for your selected persistence add-on for configuration instructions.